Minimising Event Size, Maximising Physics: Inclusive Particle Isolation for LHCb's Run 3: Signal and background efficiency as a function of isolation variables

 \section{Signal and background efficiency as a function of isolation variables}

-Figures~\ref{fig:efficiency_vs_isolation_score} shows the signal efficiency and background rejection as a function of the isolation score for the three algorithms: track, cone, and \IMI.
-These have been evaluated using the simulated cocktail samples shown in Table~\ref{tab:samples_summary}, which include a variety of \(b\)-hadron decay modes and kinematic configurations.
+Figure~\ref{fig:efficiency_vs_isolation_score} shows the signal efficiency and background rejection as a function of the isolation variable for the four algorithms: track, cone, vertex, and \IMI.
+These have been evaluated using the inclusive simulation samples shown in Table~\ref{tab:samples_summary}, which include a variety of \(b\)-hadron decay modes and kinematic configurations.

 For track isolation, the discriminating variable is $\chi^2_{\mathrm{IP\,wrt.\,PV}} \geq x$ or the \texttt{samePV} flag.
 The binary nature of the \texttt{samePV} flag sets the baseline signal efficiency and background rejection, while threshold $x$ determines further discrimination.
 When the threshold $x$ is very small, most tracks are retained, leading to a high signal efficiency but low background rejection.
 Increasing $x$ tightens the selection, reducing the signal efficiency while improving the background rejection.